PIGEON: VLM-Driven Object Navigation via Points of Interest Selection: Method

+Although we introduced raw observation images in PoIs, upstream models including occupancy map and object detector are still needed for efficiency.
+Furthermore, raw observations which fail to serve as VLM input will be abandoned, leading to information loss.
+To address these issues, we introduce several ways to manage PoIs, enriching the robustness and semantic utilization of PIGEON.

+\textbf{Memory Complement}\quad At each step of navigation, we record the capture position, angle, and BEV frustum of the RGB image $r_t$ as a memory to complement PoI observations.
+We formulate the memory complement into a Maximum Coverage Problem (MCP), which is solved via a greedy heuristic to select eligible observations that maximize the union coverage of their frustums~\citep{nemhauser1978analysis}.

+\textbf{Anti Stagnation}\quad Once the steps navigating to the target PoI exceeds $t_{stuck}$, we retrieve the reference images around the waypoint using MCP, and feed the reference images into the VLM, with a colored BEV map containing the robot’s trajectory.
+If the VLM determines that further navigation to the POI is unnecessary, the PoI and its vicinity will be marked as impassable.

-We adopt a method similar to \cite{zhang2025mem2ego} to project PoI markers onto 2D observations.
-We assign a unique number to each candidate PoI in $\mathcal{P'}_k$.
-For each $P_i \in \mathcal{P'}_k$, we use the camera extrinsics $E_i$ and intrinsics $K$ to project the PoI's map location $p_i$ into the coordinate system of its corresponding image $r_i$, yielding the image coordinates $x_i$:
+\textbf{VLM-based PoI Selection}\quad We adopt a method similar to Mem2Ego\cite{zhang2025mem2ego} to project PoI markers onto 2D observations, including Frontier PoIs and Stair PoIs.
+For each PoI $p_i$, we project the PoI's map location into the corresponding image with circular numeric markers, and feed those images into the VLM for selection.
+If the VLM determines that the current information is insufficient to make a decision, it outputs a special token (e.g., 0) as instructed.

-A circular numeric marker with the number $i$ is then overlaid on the image $r_i$ at location $x_i$.